-The Trustees understand that the identity of all underlying investments held in a collective vehicle may not be obvious, and therefore that the scope of ethical considerations surrounding collective investments will be limited.
+Trustees understand that the identity of all underlying investments held in a collective vehicle may not be obvious, and therefore that the scope of ethical considerations surrounding collective investments will be limited.
 The Trustees understand that taking ethical considerations into account may impact on the investment performance.

-The Investment Policy was reviewed during the year and updated.
+The Trustees reviewed the Investment Policy during the year and adopted an updated policy dated December 2023.